SQLauto/sql-5/README.md

 #Project Goals
-Create a library of meta SQL queries that facilitate understanding the structure of a database
+Create a library of SQL queries that fall into two main areas *General query templates
+*Meta sql for querying the structure of a database server and/or individual database

 #Platform
 All code is written for SQL server 2008R2 and above